The strong K\"unneth theorem for topological periodic cyclic homology: The Tate spectral sequences

 \section{The Tate spectral sequences}

 In this section, we review the construction and properties of certain ``Tate'' spectral sequences computing $\pi^{tG}_{*}$.
 We discuss two different spectral sequences, one based on the Greenlees Tate filtration of~\cite[\S1]{Greenlees-Tate} and another introduced by Hesselholt-Madsen in~\cite[\S4.3]{HMAnnals}.
-In the case of finite group $G$, these spectral sequences agree from $E^{2}$ on, but in the case when $G=\bT$, they do not, as we explain below.
+In the case of finite group $G$, these spectral sequences agree from $E^{2}$ on and in the case when $G=\bT$, they agree from $E^{3}$ on.
 The former spectral sequence is aesthetically superior, but we can prove sharper multiplicativity properties for the latter, and we need these sharper properties for the work in Section~\ref{sec:main}.
 We begin with the case where $G$ is a finite group as that is conceptually simpler.

 For $G$ a finite group and $P_{*}$ a projective $\bZ[G]$-resolution of $\bZ$ in which each $P_{n}$ is finitely generated, Tate cohomology is constructed by putting together $P_{*}$ and the dual (contragradient) $\bZ[G]$-complex $Q^{*}=\Hom(P_{*},\bZ)$.
 If $X$ is a $\bZ[G]$-module, the Tate cohomology $\tH^{-*}_{G}(X)$ is the homology of the $G$-fixed point chain complex of the chain complex